-The Paccard Bell Foundry, in Annecy, France, will forge a six-bell peal for Westminster.
+The Paccard Bell Foundry, in Annecy, France, will cast a six-bell peal for Westminster.
 Founded in 1796, Paccard has more than 120,000 bells ringing worldwide.
 They are described as the “Stradivarius” of bells.

 Westminster’s bells – the largest will weigh 9,000 lbs. – will be installed in the new “Rose Tower.”
 For churches, bells evoke the divine, summon people to worship, and send them forth.
 They celebrate birth and marriage and mark mourning and loss.
 Bells give thanks to God and by their very resonance ground the faith of believers.

 In civic uses, bells offer strength and history.
 They bind diverse peoples into one community, reminding us of our life together.
 Bells ring in solidarity, marking moments of local and national significance.
 They collaborate with outdoor festivals and concerts (one is planned with MN Orchestra in 2020).